 Dante was in so many places on the trade show floor that Audinate was running a scavenger hunt promotion and were giving away T-shirts to people who could find a certain number of products.
 You can see the Dante booth in the photo at the top of this post, and here's just some of the several racks of Dante gear available today they had on display.

 While there is still one big player in our live sound market--Meyer--holding onto AVB, it seems almost all the other big live sound market players have jumped onto the Dante bandwagon.
 And this includes Avid, with their upcoming S6-L mixer; this is particularly interesting development since Avid was one of the few companies selling an AVB-based mixer system.
+[Update July 9--Avid's system is based on AVB but they now have a Dante interface card, see comment below].
 And it seems that Harman (JBL, etc) is heading towards Dante as well.

 At the show, I asked an old friend at Meyer who would know the company strategy about connecting to Dante, and he wouldn't say anything.
 But it seems to me they have to come up with a way to at least interface with it.
 Why?
 Back in May I co-designed and aligned a large, complex all-Meyer speaker sound system for the Youtube Brandcast at the Madison Square Garden theater.